 Changes which occur before death

-When death is minutes or hours away, the breathing pattern may change again.
-Sometimes there are long pauses between breaths, or the abdominal muscles (stomach) will take over the work – the abdomen rises and falls instead of the chest.
+When death is very close (within minutes or hours) the breathing pattern may change again.
+Sometimes there are long pauses between breaths or the abdominal muscles (stomach) will take over the work – the abdomen rises and falls instead of the chest.
 If breathing appears laboured, please remember that this is likely to be more distressing to you than it is to the person dying.

 Some people may become more agitated as death approaches.
 To help prevent this Dorothy House staff will talk to you about it and, having ensured that pain and other symptoms are controlled, will ensure that appropriate sedation is available for use, should it be required.

 The skin can become pale and moist, and sometimes slightly cool prior to death.
 Most people do not rouse from sleep, but die peacefully, comfortably and quietly, and are reassured by the presence of family and friends.

 This is likely to be a difficult and painful time for you as you lose someone you love or have cared for.
 It can be hard to know what to say, how to help or what to do.